Bucin Meaning In Bahasa

 Ambar: Hmmph.
 Alah, udah ngga usah ngomongin sekolah, deh?
 Bumpet nih otak gue.
 Males tau ngga?
 (Hmm.
 I don't wanna talk about school right now.
 My brain just went blank when talking about school.
 I don't like talking about it.)

-In this scene, they are best friends, and Yusuf asked her about her planning to continue her study in England, but Ambar didn't want to talk about school and education at the moment.
-That's why she said 'bumpet nih otak gue,' which means that she couldn't think clearly and don't want to talk about school at the moment.
+In this scene, they are best friends, and Yusuf asks her about her plans to continue her studies in England, but Ambar doesn't want to talk about school and education at the moment.
+That's why she said, 'bumpet nih otak gue,' which means that she couldn't think clearly and didn't want to talk about school at the moment.

 Vocabulary From the Scene